zsfeiner/zsfeiner.github.io/content/_index.md

       text: |
         <br>

-        We combine field research, experimental approaches, and quantitative modeling to understand how anthropogenic stressors influence freshwater fisheries, and develop new approaches to help important fisheries deal with a changing world.
+        We combine field research, experimental approaches, and quantitative modeling to understand how anthropogenic stressors influence freshwater fisheries, and develop new approaches to help important fisheries deal with a changing world. <br>
         *(Photo: Rachel Benedict, WDNR).*
       design:
         background: